kawaicheung/naming-things/manuscript/05_TheShapeOfCode.md

 }
 ```

 To me, this code has good shape.
 Yes, the indents and spacing are consistent.
 But there's something else I notice--the importance of the variables are roughly equal to their size.
-When I read this code, it doesn't take me long to figure out that there is some `tokens` array, and elements in that araray are added to a `usedTokens` list if they are used.
+When I read this code, it doesn't take me long to figure out that there is some `tokens` array, and elements in that array are added to a `usedTokens` list if they are used.

 Here's that same code block again with a few name changes.
 In each case, I substitute a name with an even more precise name.